 With the set complete, you’re free to experience what it offers.
 Turning the crank makes the scenery move and Mario will just slide over it.
 This means he has only one path and you don’t want to try and force him to go higher than intended or else you risk jamming the mechanism.
 My son did this as he wanted Mario to stomp more goombas and got it stuck.
 I had to pop Mario off and some of the other pieces to get it going again.
 I didn’t have to resort to this, but in hindsight it’s nice Lego includes extra tiles for goombas, turtle shells, etc. in the event one were to pop off and fall into the TV it could just be replaced rather than disassembled to dig out one little tile.
 It works as advertised though and my kids though it was pretty fun.

 Of course, you may be aware that this set contains an additional function.
-If you purchase the new Super Mario Start Course set from Lego it comes with a Mario brickhead-like figurine.
+If you purchase the new Super Mario Starter Course set from Lego it comes with a Mario brickhead-like figurine.
 This figure has some electronics built into it that causes it to change facial expression and also output sound.
-If you happen to have this guy you can place him on a special tile on top of the television.
+If you happen to have this guy you can place him on a special tile on top of the television to start him up, then move him to the edge of the screen.
 When you crank the handle, the colored tiles on the edge of the track alert the Mario figure to what’s happened on the “screen” and he’s supposed to play the proper sound.
 If Mario stomps an enemy it should make that “pop” sound or if he hits a question mark block that unmistakable sound of a mushroom rising up will play.
-I can’t attest to how well this works as I don’t have that set.
-It’s presently sold out on Lego’s website and sold out everywhere I’ve noticed locally.
-Even if it weren’t, the set retails for $60 and I’m not paying that just to get a Mario figure.
-My hope is Lego will eventually make him available separately, which seems likely considering the aisles at my local Targets are littered with expansion sets useless to anyone who can’t get the starter set, but that probably won’t come until after Christmas.
+I went ahead and purchased the set for my son, as it’s more of a toy than a display set.
+It works as advertised, though I had to update the firmware on the Mario figure via the special app Lego launched specifically for the Mario brand.
+It’s a neat feature, but not worth $60 for adults who just want to experience the music from the game with this set.
+The Mario figurine atop the TV doesn’t really complement the aesthetic this set is going for, and the Starter Course is a play set as opposed to a display piece by itself so there’s nothing to gain from owning both aside from getting sound effects into this set.
+As a result, I cannot recommend it.
+Though if you want it for your kid, mine seems to love it, so there’s that.

-Since I lacked a little Mario that plays music, I substituted him for the 2020 Hallmark NES ornament which plays sounds from the game.
+If you lack the Lego Mario figurine, one substitution for him is the 2020 Hallmark NES ornament which plays sounds from the game.
 My kids didn’t notice the sounds didn’t sync with the TV and didn’t care as one would turn the handle and the other would hold the Lego NES controller and pretend to play.
 The console doesn’t physically hook-up to the television, you’re just supposed to place it nearby to complete the look.
 And this works fine.
 If the TV didn’t have the image built onto it you could probably fool someone from a distance as Lego really nailed that old school look of a television.
 And the NES is also quite convincing, especially to people who haven’t looked at a proper console in 30 years.

 I am quite tickled by how this set turned out.
 It was a really fun build, even with the tedious portions of the TV, and was rather frustration-free at that.
 I love the look and functionality of both the TV and NES.
 When I first saw this set, and how much it cost, I was a bit grumpy they included the TV as a lone NES would have been much cheaper, I’d wager.
 However, now that I have it built I’m a little torn on what part is my favorite.
 The TV is so well crafted and so fun to play with that I can’t imagine the set without it.
 I’m even curious if Lego will do more with this design.
 While I have little desire at the moment to build another track, I’d probably have to consider it if Lego released additional games for this thing.
 Side-scrolling Zelda, or maybe Lego would challenge itself with a vertical scroller?
 And then there’s the Mario sequels or Duck Hunt with Zapper.
 I’m not expecting any of that, but it also wouldn’t shock me to see it happen.
 By itself, this set is a blast for nostalgia junkies like myself.
 If you can get your hands on it (it’s currently sold out, but it will be back) I wholeheartedly recommend picking it up.